-TCIA is a service which de-identifies and hosts a large archive of medical images of cancer accessible for public download.
-The data are organized as “collections”; typically patients’ imaging related by a common disease (e.g. lung cancer), image modality or type (MRI, CT, digital histopathology, etc) or research focus.
+The imaging data are organized as “collections” defined by a common disease (e.g. lung cancer), image modality or type (MRI, CT, digital histopathology, etc) or research focus.
 DICOM is the primary file format used by TCIA for radiology imaging.
-An emphasis is made to provide supporting data related to the images such as patient outcomes, treatment details, genomics and expert analyses are also provided when available.
+An emphasis is made to provide supporting data related to the images such as patient outcomes, treatment details, genomics and expert analyses.

 New Collection proposals are reviewed by the TCIA Advisory Group.
 If approved, the Data Collection Center (DCC) provides hands-on support to image providers to de-identify and curate their data.
 After the data has been processed it is made available in four different ways for users to access:

 - Collection summary pages can be accessed from the home page which provide a detailed explanation of each data set as well as direct download links to quickly obtain all images and supporting data for a given Collection.

 - The Radiology and Histopathology data portals provide more advanced searching, browsing and filtering capabilities to select image subsets or download images from multiple Collections which meet search criteria.

 - The Programmatic Interface (REST API) allows software developers to build access to TCIA data into their scripts and applications.

 - TCIA also encourages the creation of Data Analysis Centers (DACs) which provide additional capabilities for visualizing or analyzing TCIA data by connecting to our TCIA Programmatic Interface (REST API) or by mirroring our Collections.

 To enhance the value of TCIA’s collections we also encourage the research community to publish their analysis results.
 Potential analyses could include tumor segmentations, radiomics features, derived/reprocessed images, and radiologist assessments.
 You can view the analyses published by other TCIA users in our Analysis Results directory.